The Rule of the Word

 1.2 In so doing you glorify, serve, know, and love God as the hands and feet of our Lord Master Christ the Living Word.
 In so doing you share in the ways he is restoring and renewing all things as he brings heaven to earth.
 “Your kingdom come, your will be done, on earth as it is in heaven” (Matthew 6:10).
 As one of our Father’s soldiers, this is your joyous purpose.
 The point is to point to him.

 1.3 Yet you are ill with persistent pride and swelling sin.
 You live in, and participate in, beautifully designed but twisted carnage, both internally and externally.
 By yourself you are absent.
 Your thoughts lead you away in deception, nearer the Enemy who, although fatally wounded by the cross, authors apathy, despair and defeat.
 The distractions of our broken world are so enticing that you are easily led astray, not only from glorifying, serving, knowing and loving God, but from being the hands and feet of our Lord Master Christ the Living Word, and from making disciples.
-A toxic mind makes a toxic human.
+A toxic mind makes a toxic man.

 1.5 You follow The Rule daily as a way to deny yourself, take up your cross, and follow our Lord Master Christ the Living Word by shaping your thoughts and life by him and by his counsel.
 The Rule will thereby help you bring to fruition, as one of your Father’s soldiers, and by his grace, your joyous purpose.